Dog-Friendly Parks in Northwest Austin

 Parking: there’s a VERY small lot across the street and a few street spaces

-Watch Out for: snakes.
+Watch out for: snakes.
 I haven’t seen any, but I’m always cautious near any body of water—don’t let your doggy get too close!

 During the school year, the community center across from the parking lot is a bus stop, so take care if your dog struggles with children or loud vehicles.